eoprede/cf_dynamic/readme.md

 --ipv6 Only update IPv6 addresses (default - update both)
 --ipv4 Only update IPv4 addresses (default - update both)
 --noproxy Do not proxy connections to this host via Cloudflare (basically use CF as DNS provider only).
-Default - use proxy
+Default - use proxy --fwint Instead of figuring out public IP of the host, query Firewall for the IPs of the given port name.
 ```